Chores in Spanish: 29 Essential Terms for Keeping the House Tidy (with Examples and Practice Tips)

 Using Chore Phrases in a Sentence

 They’ll change slightly depending on how you use them.
-Depending on what exactly you’re trying to say, you’ll have to conjugate your verbs in one of a few different ways.
+You’ll have to conjugate your verbs in one of a few different ways.

 The Present Tense

 Use the simple present tense to talk about doing a chore on a regular basis.